Zaid-Waghoo/mbodied-agents/mbodied/agents/sense/README.md

 ## Key Features

 - **Backend Flexibility**: Natively supports multiple API services including OpenAI, Anthropic, vLLM, Ollama, HTTPX, and any Gradio endpoints.
+More integrations are coming soon!
 - **Extensibility**: The `SensoryAgent` class provides a flexible template for building custom sensory agents tailored to specific tasks or services.

 ## Quick Start